onsigntv/apps/docs/USERCONF.md

 <p style="color: {{ text_color }};">{{ user_text }}</p>
 ```

-These `<meta>` tags will be recognized by OnSign TV and presented to the user as a regular web form.
+These `<meta>` tags will be recognized by OnSign TV and presented to your apps' users as a web form.
 Like this one:

 ![Configuration For Sample App](_screenshots/simple.png)